mahtabbigverdi/Umolmo/README.md

  ```

 The `NCCL_TIMEOUT_MINUTES` can prevent `barrier()` from timing out while
-loading/writing large files from remote storage.
-On Augusta it is best to use
+loading/writing large files from remote storage, although a better solution is
-sharded checkpoints where possible to avoid having to wait to download large
-model files in the first place.
+to use sharded checkpoints only.

 Be sure also set the environment variables from [here](https://beaker-docs.apps.allenai.org/compute/augusta.html)

-Augusta jobs should generally use GFS file location, see [remote files](###GCP).
+Augusta jobs should generally use GFS to save/load models, see [remote files](###GCP).

+Only some datasets are support on GFS, including all the Pixmo datasets.

 ### Wandb
 Setup wandb and access keys (first store your keys as beaker secrets):